Teams, tales and tips – a guide to the local game

-Gateway to Benidorm and the Costa Brava, Alicante is an unlikely but convivial place to host an international football match – such as Spain’s friendly with England this month.
+Gateway to Benidorm and the Costa Brava, Alicante is an unlikely but convivial place to host an international football match – such as Spain’s friendly with England in 2015.

 Even more unlikely were the circumstances that first brought football to these sandy shores, the solar eclipse of May 1900 attracting English sailors and scientists to Alicante, kicking a football around on the beach as they prepared their primitive instruments.